Zillwang/StepSearch/README.md

   <a href='https://huggingface.co/Zill1'><img src='https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Models-0984e3'></a>
 </div>

-We will release our code and weights in a few days, stay tuned!

 # Introduction
 StepSearch is a method specifically tailored for multi-hop question answering in search-based scenarios.
 It models the reasoning process as a sequence of tool invocations and information retrieval steps, where each step aims to gather relevant evidence toward answering a complex question.
 The system is trained using reinforcement learning, particularly the Proximal Policy Optimization (PPO) algorithm with token-level and rewards, to optimize a policy that decides search tools to invoke and what queries to issue at each stage.